RezaP117/mlproject/README.md

 ## ML PROJECT

-Description of ML project goes here: Be able to accurately predict if a patient has heart disease
+Problem Statement: Be able to accurately predict if a patient has heart disease

 Dataset used: https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/data